okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 At the top of the scene window, we have `scene`, `game` tabs.
 If we select `game`, we get to see how the game will look when we play it.
 We can either write code to control to camera or change the transform.

 ### Image effects and asset stores

+An image effect can change things like colours etc.